 Guide explaining history during Berlin World War II walking tour.

 Get your booking confirmed instantly

-Learn about the rise and fall of the Nazi regime and end the tour at the site of its demise, The Reichstag.
+Experience an understanding of the rise and fall of the Nazi regime by concluding at The Reichstag.

+Guide explaining history during Berlin World War II walking tour.